UXlySoftware/n8n-nodes-1shot/README.md

   <img src="/static/n8n-x402.gif" alt="x402 workflow">
 </p>

 Try out the [x402 workflow](/x402.json) to see how 1Shot API can simulate and execute onchain transactions.
 Import the json file directly into an n8n workflow, then authenticate the 1Shot API nodes against your 1Shot API account.
+Be sure to set the correct *Contract Method Name* in the 1Shot API selector box for both the Simulate and Submit stages as explained in the [tutorial video](https://youtu.be/m3ThthLtj3g).

 ```sh
 # example curl call to your n8n webhook endpoint